anamayasullerey/camera_streams/README.md

 - Flush command that flushes the queue
 - Flush_till command that takes timestamp argument flushes any frame before that specified timestamp
 - Method to make a queue active instantaneously or after a specified clock time
-- Metod to make a queue inactive instantaneiouly or after a specified clock time
+- Method to make a queue inactive instantaneiouly or after a specified clock time

-# Queue monitoring API
+- Mechanism to select drop from front or drop from back in case of overflow

+## Monitoring API
 - A queue must be able to log the timestamps of all the frames passing through the queue
 - A queue must be able to log the method in which an enqueued fram was removed from the queue
 - A queue must be able to log a frame at entry and exit based on a callback function result